 Our service is limited to being a directory service for firms who wish to listed as being on the approved conveyancing panel for Platform Home Loans Ltd in certain locations such as Brandesburton.
 We dont recommend any particular firm.

-I used Arc property Solicitors a few years past for my conveyancing in Brandesburton.
-Now, I need my files however cannot find the solicitor.
+I used Stirling Law several years ago for my conveyancing in Brandesburton.
+Now, I need the documents however the law firm is no longer operating.
 What do I do?

-Do contact the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
+You should call the Solicitors Regulatory Authority (SRA) to assist in tracing your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
-You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Brandesburton of the conveyancing firm of solicitors you previously retained, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.
+You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Brandesburton of the conveyancing firm of solicitors you previously hired, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

 Am I right to be suspicious by third parties that I am dealing with are encouraging me to use a nationwide conveyancing firm rather than a High Street Brandesburton conveyancing practice?

 As is the case with many professional services, often suggestions from connections can be extremely useful or valuable.
 But there are lots of players in a conveyancing deal; estate agents, mortgage brokers and banks may suggest lawyers to instruct.
 Sometimes these conveyancers might be known to one of the organisations as experts in their field, but sometimes there is an underlying commercial relationship behind the recommendation.
 You are at liberty to select your preferred lawyer.
 However, bear in mind that many mortgage providers specify a panel list of conveyancers you must use for the lender aspect of your home move.